 We then live with the dog for a period of time, usually at least 2 weeks, and often for even longer, so that we can identify any behavior issues.
 We then either fix the issue or begin the work and inform the potential adopters.

 If we find the dog is aggressive to adults, we will not knowingly place them.
 These dogs are put to sleep with one of us holding them until they are gone.
 Unfortunately, these dogs did not get this way on their own.
 It is almost always the fault of a human, but we cannot ask an adopter to take on a dog we know will bite.
 If the dog does not care for children, we will place them in a home without children (while informing the potential adopter).
 If the dog doesn’t do well with other dogs, we will try to place them as an only dog.
 But we cannot place a dog who cannot be trusted with adults.

 If we find that a dog in foster care has a short-term terminal disease, we will usually keep them in foster care until their death.
 If they are placed, it is with full disclosure to the adopter.

 SELECT THE PHOTO ALBUM BY YEAR

-Each year we hold a Rescue Parade at our Spring Specialty to honor the families of dogs who were rescued in the prior year.
-This year’s parade was held on May 1, 2010.
+In the past we have had Parades at the Spring Specialty Show to honor the families of dogs who were rescued in the prior year.
+This photo was from May 1, 2010.